• Skip to primary navigation

 • With 2 grams of net carbs per 1 cup shredded cabbage, it's considered very keto friendly.

-• Cabbage - look for Savoy cabbage.
-Otherwise use Napa cabbage or regular cabbage that's light green.
+• Cabbage - look for Savoy cabbage or Napa cabbage.
+Otherwise use white cabbage or green cabbage.
+Don't use red cabbage in this recipe.

 • Vegetable stock - I use Better Than Bouillon Paste, Roasted Vegetable

-• White wine - any dry white wine will work great.
+• White wine - any dry white wine works great.

-• Cream - you can use either heavy cream or half and half
+• Cream - either heavy cream or half and half.

 • Caraway seeds